-Different types of Canoeing:
+The different faces of Canoeing:

-Many people have images of what canoeing as a sport is about, some think of aboriginal Americans using canoes, some of Eskimo or Inuit peoples using kayaks, other images are more modern maybe that of Shaun Baker or Tao Berman breaking waterfall records.
-Whatever it is, there are many different types of paddlesports out there engendering the many different aspects of sport in general.
-All in their own way are thoroughly enjoyable.
-The next few sections give very brief introduction to some of the more popular incarnation of canoeing in Ireland.
+Many people have images of what canoeing as a sport is about, some think of aboriginal Americans using canoes, some of Eskimo or Inuit peoples using kayaks, other images are more modern maybe of Shaun Baker or Tao Berman breaking waterfall records.
+Whatever it is, there are many different types of paddlesport out there engendering the many different aspects of sport in general.
+All in their own way thoroughly enjoyable.
+The next few pages give very brief introduction to some of the more popular incarnation of canoeing in Ireland.
 All that is left now is to try them out for yourself.